varennes/varennes.github.io/_posts/2015-5-20-cpmprelim.md

 <img src="https://c1.staticflickr.com/9/8852/17914400446_abee37c2cb_o.png" width="560" height="420" alt="small_mltcells_msd_3">

-As you can see as the number of cells in a group increases so does $\alpha$.
+As you can see as the number of cells in a group increases so does $$\alpha$$.
 So as the number of cells increases diffusion of the group becomes more anomalous.

 Lets see what happens to the diffusion coefficient as the group size changes.

 <img src="https://c4.staticflickr.com/8/7695/17914443806_4e0e2693c1_o.png" width="560" height="420" alt="small_mltcells_diff">

 The overall behavior is that as the group size increases the diffusion coefficient decreases and it seems to be approaching some lower bound.
-So even though $\alpha$ increases this does not lead to faster diffusion for larger groups since the diffusion coefficient decreases.
+So even though $$\alpha$$ increases this does not lead to faster diffusion for larger groups since the diffusion coefficient decreases.

-# Notes on Calculating Diffusion Coefficient and $\alpha$
+# Notes on Calculating Diffusion Coefficient and $$\alpha$$

 Assume that the mean square displacement (MSD) follows the relationship